Plouc314/CodeShip/README.md

 '''
 Example of script
 '''
-# import API
+# Import API
+# Note: importing the block objects (Block, Engine, ...) is useless
+# for the script but can be very handy to have a look at the documentation
-from game.api import Ship, Opponent, Block, Engine, Generator, Shield, Turret
+from game.api import Ship, Opponent, Block, Engine, Generator, Shield, Turret, Constants

+# Define a container object, it will store
+# all global variables (must be declared inside an object)
+class Globals:
+    has_rotated = False

-# define main function
+# Define main function
 def main():

+    # Perform a test using a global variable
+    if not Globals.has_rotated:

+        # Set has_rotated to True,
+        # in order to only rotate once
+        Globals.has_rotated = True

+        # Rotate the ship of 45° clockwise
+        # Note: the action is not performed instantaneously,
+        # rotate_angle just starts the movement that will last
+        # a few seconds.
+        Ship.rotate_angle(45)

     if Ship.get_speed() < 20:

-        # switches the engines to full throttle.
+        # Switches the engines to full throttle.
         Ship.set_power_engines(1)

-    # get the references of the Turret blocks of the ship
+    # Get the references of the Turret blocks of the ship
     turrets = Ship.get_blocks("Turret")

-    # order every turrets to fire
+    # Order all turrets to fire
     for turret in turrets:
         turret.fire()